erikvanoosten/metrics-scala/README.md

 Initially this project started out as a line for line copy of the Metrics-scala module, released for multiple scala versions.
 Metrics dropped the scala module in version 3.0.0 and this project continued separately.

-The 3.0.0 version is currently in development.
+The 3.0.0 version is currently in development (mostly by @scullxbones).

 ### Usage (version 3.x)